Part III Harness Engineering

 5. What Lets a Coding Agent Finish the Work

-For a coding agent to finish work reliably, five conditions must be present:
+For a coding agent to finish work reliably, the seven harness components must be explicit in artifacts and commands:

-Without these conditions, the agent either stops too early or keeps going past the correct stopping point.
+Retry and rollback are operating rules applied by failure mode without weakening those seven components.
+Without these components, the agent either stops too early or keeps going past the correct stopping point.
 The first failure mode maps to “stopping early.”
 The second maps to “breaking things.”
 From the CH01 perspective, Harness Engineering is one way to suppress those failure modes with artifacts instead of hope.

-Even when task briefs, context packs, and skills are present, the last ten percent of the work still fails if startup, permission, exit, and retry remain vague.
+Even when task briefs, context packs, and skills are present, the last ten percent of the work still fails if init, work boundary, permission policy, external-input boundary, done criteria, verify command, and report format remain vague.
 In practice, that last ten percent is where teams lose trust.
 Harness Engineering exists to make that part explicit.

 Reader-facing Table

-This order shows that the single-agent harness is not advanced automation.
+This component list shows that the single-agent harness is not advanced automation.
 It is a disciplined way to fix start and finish conditions.
 It is also why verify and exit stay separate.
-Green tests alone do not guarantee that scope, approvals, or reporting obligations were handled correctly.
+Green tests alone do not guarantee that scope, approvals, external-input boundaries, or reporting obligations were handled correctly.

 Bad / Good Example